steffenpharai/Zip/README.md

 ZIP includes full integration with 3D printers running Moonraker/Klipper firmware (e.g., Elegoo Neptune 4 Pro).
 Configure the printer IP address via the `PRINTER_API_URL` environment variable.

+**LangGraph Orchestration Integration**: All printer tools are fully integrated with the LangGraph orchestration system.
+Printer-related requests are automatically routed through the AI Brain orchestration graph, and the system prompts include comprehensive guidelines for using printer tools appropriately.
+The AI assistant is explicitly aware of all 11 printer tools (4 READ-tier status tools and 7 ACT-tier control tools) and will use them intelligently based on user requests.

 #### Printer Status Tools (READ tier)

 #### `get_printer_status` (READ)